dotnet/docs-maui/docs/ios/deployment/publish-in-house.md

     > [!IMPORTANT]
     > The Bundle ID you enter must correspond to the **Bundle identifier** in the *Info.plist* file in your app project.
     >
-    > The bundle identifier for a .NET MAUI app is stored in the .csproj file as the **Application ID** property:
+    > The bundle identifier for a .NET MAUI app is stored in the project file as the **Application ID** property:
     > - In Visual Studio, in **Solution Explorer** right-click on your .NET MAUI app project and select **Properties**.
 Then, navigate to the **MAUI Shared > General** tab.
 The **Application ID** field lists the bundle identifier.
     > - In Visual Studio for Mac, in the **Solution Window**, right-click on your .NET MAUI app project and select **Properties**.
 Then, in the **Project Properties** window, select the **Build > App Info** tab.
 The **Application ID** field lists the bundle identifier.
     >